rockymiss/flipthebird/README.md

 ### Issues/Bugs Fixed

 When playing the games intitally the divs and images from the card file were being duplicated.
-The cardGenerator function was duplicating the cards each time the games were restarted.
-As seen in the image below.
-To resolve this issue I need to create a function that would delete the element when the game finished.
+The cardGenerator function was duplicating the cards each time the games were restarted, as seen in the image below.
+To resolve this issue I needed to create a function that would delete the element when the game finished.
 I found the solution on [w3schools](https://www.w3schools.com/jsref/met_node_removechild.asp)

 <details open>
 <summary>Issue images</summary>